dnmfarrell/perltricks-static/content/article/magical-tied-scalars.md

         }
 ```

 Each time I access the scalar, I get back the previous value multiplied by the ratio.
-In this case, I multiply the previous value by `2` each time:
+In this case, I multiply the previous value by `2` each time.

 This is a tidy solution because it fits into the code that's already there.
 The existing code that expected a single value gets a scalar that changes its value each time.